 During 1979, Don.
 V. Godden built his brand new GR 500 engine, whilst Weslake and Jawa came with their newly designed OHC and DOHC 4V engines.
 These latest machines were selling like hot cakes, but from the GM Workshops we heard nothing for a couple of years, Marzotto and Galiazzo soon finding out that between a prototype and a fully developed engine, a lot of test work must be done.
 But things were to change......

 It was Swiss longtrack rider Marcel Gerhardt that started to test the engine in longtrack racing, and he also he took along a GM engine to show "super tuner" Otto Lantenhammer in Germany.
 Otto Lantenhammer found it a most interesting engine with lots of potential, and he became the first official dealer for GM.
 For the 1983 season Lantenhammer prepared a GM for German rider Gringo Brandt, and on this GM he won the European grasstrack championship.
 (See Photo's at Foot of This Page).

-For the 1983 Speedway World Final, Lantenhammer and Egon Muller together built a specialy tuned GM engine, and so Egon Muller was to become the first
+For the 1983 Speedway World Final, Lantenhammer and Egon Muller together built a specially tuned GM engine, and so Egon Muller was to become the first

 World Champion riding with a GM engine.
-Only a year later it was Erik Gunderson that won the Speedway world tittle, again GM mounted, and all of a sudden,
+Only a year later it was Erik Gunderson that won the Speedway world title, again GM mounted, and all of a sudden,

 everyone wanted a GM engine.

-Pictured Left is a coloured photograph of the GM SP engine, but this one differs slightly in that that it has a sqaure housing cover for the contact breaker.
+Pictured is a coloured photograph of the GM SP engine, but this one differs slightly in that it has a square housing cover for the contact breaker.

-Pictured Below is the Special Longtrack machine as ridden by Gringo Brandt.
-You will see it has extra cooling fins welded onto it, and originally it boasted a twin exhaust pipe, although it it is fitted with a single system in these photographs.
+Pictured below is the Special Longtrack machine as ridden by Gringo Brandt.
+You will see it has extra cooling fins welded onto it, and originally it boasted a twin exhaust pipe, although it is fitted with a single system in these photographs.